The two newest drones from DJI are giving each other a run for their money. It's the DJI Spark vs Mavic Pro!

 Also, the gimbal is a full 3-axis gimbal so can move sideways as well.
 Something you may not notice in most situations, but is helpful for some shots.

-The Spark has some more ninja moves when it comes to hand gestures.
+The Spark has some more ninja moves when it comes to hand gestures and take off/landing from your hand.
 This drone was really built for the recreational market so it makes sense it is great for: group shots, selfies etc. This is where the Spark excels!

 The Spark is about half the price of the Mavic (although with the Fly More Combo only about 30-40% difference).

 So, if you are unsure about getting a drone, paying less is a great idea.
-You just need to have a think about what you will be doing with it and if you really intend or have the opportunity to use it for great aerial videos (vacations, local parks etc).
+You just need to have a think about what you will be doing with it and if you really intend to get serious about it or have the opportunity to use it for great aerial videos (vacations, local parks etc).

 Note: Keep in mind a drone cannot be used in National Parks, in case you are heading to one of those on vacation!
+And in built up areas or around airports is usually a no-go for most locations.
 Here is a lot more info on how to use, and where you can fly your drone.

 First time recreational flyers who just want to buy their first drone should go for the Spark.
 It has all the functions, camera and power you need to do almost anything you could imagine with a drone.